Sound Transit Express: Routes

-27 Sound Transit Express bus routes are overseen by the agency.
-Buses are operated under contract by King County Metro, Pierce Transit and Community Transit (who subcontracts with First Transit).
+23 Sound Transit Express bus routes are overseen by the agency.
+Buses are operated under contract by King County Metro, Pierce Transit and Community Transit (who subcontracts with Transdev).
 When Sound Transit implements a new bus route, changes are frequently made to existing routes that serve the area to avoid overlapping.

 The ST Express routes and operators as of 14 September 2024 are:

 Fleet

 Sound Transit owns a fleet of 360 buses operated by three different local transit agencies.
 Sound Transit buses are painted white with aqua, turquoise, and blue waves along the sides, representing the Puget Sound region ST Express serves, and most feature a freely-adapted representation of the Sound Transit bus and train system map on the seating fabric.

 Occasionally, vehicles that are not in Sound Transit livery are used on Sound Transit routes by the operating agencies.
 Also, Sound Transit vehicles may also be used by the local agencies for other commuter routes.
 This is due to vehicles having mechanical problems, vehicle allocation issues, and assignment errors.